 The Amazon basin is very diverse.
-In fact, wild Angelfish are used to living along other fish species, although choosing their tank mates may prove a little tricky.
+In fact, wild Angelfish are used to live along with other fish species, although choosing their tank mates may prove a little tricky.

 You can keep them with other Cichlids but only those that are not easily bullied.
-For example, Dwarf Cichlid, Discus and Bolivian Ram can be great tank mates for an Angelfish.
-Jack Dempseys can live along them too.
+For example, Dwarf Cichlid, Discus, and Bolivian Ram can be great tank mates for an Angelfish.
+Jack Dempseys can live with them too.

 However, you should not keep Oscars and Convicts, both of which are more aggressive, with them.
 Nor should you introduce an Angelfish to the home of Barbs.

 Besides that, you might want to consider housing your Angelfish with Mollies, small Catfish, or Dwarf Gouramis.
-In terms of non-fish tank mates, they will pretty much always fall prey to these fishes, especially small crustaceans and weaker invertebrates.
+In terms of non-fish tank mates, they will pretty much always fall prey to this fish, especially small crustaceans and weaker invertebrates.